dsyph3r/symblog-docs/docs/configuration-and-templating.rst

     The JavaScript file fixes the lack of support in IE browsers pre version
     9. The 2 CSS files import fonts from
     `Google Web font <http://www.google.com/webfonts>`_.

 This template marks up the main structure of our blogging website.
 Most of the template consists of HTML, with the odd Twig directive.
 Its these Twig directives that we will examine now.

-We will start by focusing on the document ``HEAD``.
+We will start by focusing on the document HEAD.
 Lets look at the title:

 .. code-block:: html